 Introduction

 The Controlled Human Infection Model or CHIM, sometimes described as a human challenge study, is a relatively specialised medical research technique.
-Researchers infect healthy participants with a weakened strain of a pathogen, in a controlled setting, in order to learn more about the infection and the disease, or to develop new vaccines for that disease.
+Researchers infect healthy participants with a weakened strain of a pathogen in a controlled setting, in order to learn more about the infection and the disease, or to develop new vaccines for that disease.
 Unlike in other human clinical trials, where participants face a risk of harm because of, for example, the drug’s side effects, healthy participants in CHIM trials are deliberately harmed through infection ‒ contrary to every principle and guideline of medical practice and research.

 The practice of deliberate infection avowedly in the search for knowledge is not new.
 The best known instance dates back to 1796, when the physician Edward Jenner infected a child with cowpox, collecting information that eventually led to the development of the smallpox vaccine (1).

-There are some 155 CHIM studies across the world, of which the vast majority are in developed countries, most of these in the US, the UK and the Netherlands with a few in Spain, Germany, Australia and Belgium.
+There are some 155 CHIM studies across the world, of which the vast majority are being carried out in developed countries, most of these in the US, the UK, and the Netherlands with a few in Spain, Germany, Australia and Belgium.
 More recently, CHIM has been used in Mali, Kenya, Tanzania, Gabon, Colombia, Thailand and Equatorial Guinea.
 The US clinical trials registry clinicaltrials.gov lists CHIM studies for malaria (76), influenza (30), respiratory syncytial virus (12), norovirus (9), shigella (6), typhoid (5), campylobacter (4), tuberculosis (4), hookworm (2), and cholera, common cold, dengue, e-coli, streptococcus pneumoniae, schistosomiasis, and celiac disease (1 each).

 Today, CHIM seems to be largely used for the purpose of speeding up the development of vaccines.
 The current vaccine development paradigm, in which vaccine candidates are tested in real-life settings, takes a long time and a lot of money.
 As was stated at a recent consultation, CHIM could be a strategy to cut the time and costs to “bring the vaccine to market”.
 CHIM studies have contributed to the development of a cholera vaccine licensed by the United States Food and Drugs Administration (1), a malaria vaccine licensed by the European Medicines Agency (1), and a typhoid vaccine pre-approved by the World Health Organisation (2), among other products.